melanchall/drywetmidi/Docs/articles/dev/Using-in-Unity.md

 ## Manual installation

 Instruction below shows how to integrate full version of the DryWetMIDI into your Unity project manually.
-If you want to use [nativeless version](xref:a_develop_nativeless), just take archive with _-nativeless_ suffix on the first step and skip third one.
+If you want to use [nativeless version](xref:a_develop_nativeless), just take archive with _-nativeless_ suffix on the second step and skip third one.

 1. Create _Melanchall_ folder in project's _Assets_ folder and _DryWetMIDI_ subfolder within the _Melanchall_ one.
 2. Download the library main binary: